denis-berthier/CSP-Rules-Examples/README.md

 It contains the 21,375 first series of puzzles in the controlled-bias collection (the full collection can be found here: https://github.com/denis-berthier/Controlled-bias_Sudoku_generator_and_collection).<br>
 It explains how to compute their various ratings (in file "launch.txt").<br>
 It contains the detailed results for all of these possible ratings, based on CSP-Rules (plus their SER — Sudoku Explainer Rating).<br>
 It has a detailed comparison of them (in file "comparisons.txt" or "comparisons.rtf"), showing that they differ only in rare cases.
-It is the most precise comparison ever made of the different CSP-Rules ratings (more precise than what I previously published in [PBCS]).
+It is the most precise comparison ever made of the different CSP-Rules ratings (more precise than what I previously published in [PBCS]).<br>
+The results in this folder involve thousands of hours of processor time.

 Puzzle "cbg-000/#2862-W7-S+W3-gW2.clp" is one of the very rare examples in the cbg-000 collection where the various ratings are significantly different.
-It is also an excellent examples of g-whips[2].
+It is also an excellent example of g-whips[2].

 ### The eleven-impossible-3-digit-patterns folder
-It gives a complete analysis of eleven's list of 630 3-digit patterns, allowing to find that only one of them requires more than restricted-T&E(2) to be proven contradictory.
+It gives a complete analysis of eleven's list of 630 3-digit patterns in two bands or two stacks, allowing to find that only one of them requires more than restricted-T&E(2) to be proven contradictory (in restricted-T&E, only candidates in the pattern may be used as T&E hypotheses).
 After the trivalue oddagon pattern, this is the second such pattern.
 But the difference with Tridagon is, it can be proven contradictory in the full T&E(2).